CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { error, entries, seedsCount, stageEntries } =
   tournamentEngine.getEntriesAndSeedsCount({
     eventId,
-    policyDefinition, // seeding policy which determines # of seeds for # of participants/drawSize
+    policyDefinitions, // seeding policy which determines # of seeds for # of participants/drawSize

     drawSize, // optional - overrides number calculaed from entries in either event or draw drawId, // optional - scopes entries to a specific flight/drawDefinition